Guatemala votes on international court handling Belize border dispute - Journal du Cameroun

 Belize has not yet fixed a date for its referendum on the issue, although officials say it could take place next year.

-The Guatemalan plebiscite question asks voters to respond “yes” or “no” as to whether any legal claims by Guatemala against Belize relating to its territories “should be submitted to the International Court of Justice for final settlement” and boundary determination.
+The Guatemalan plebiscite asked voters to respond “yes” or “no” as to whether any legal claims by Guatemala against Belize relating to its territories “should be submitted to the International Court of Justice for final settlement” and boundary determination.

-The country has an electorate of 7.5 million people, but analysts believe turnout could be lackluster, perhaps as low as 10 percent.

-The head of Guatemala’s Supreme Electoral Tribunal, Maria Eugenia Mijangos, told reporters that voter apathy was a big risk.
-Efforts by Guatemalan President Jimmy Morales to boost turnout have foundered on the rocks of his low popularity.
+Mijangos told reporters that voter apathy was a big risk.
+Efforts by President Jimmy Morales to boost turnout have foundered on the rocks of his low popularity.

 – ‘Very important issue’ –